th3-z/kf2-magicked-admin/README.md

 * `scoreboard_type`
     - Possible values: `kills`, or `dosh`.
 Change the type of scores that are displayed in the MOTD scoreboard.
-* `dosh_threshold`
-    - Integer value, configures the `!enforce_dosh` command.
-The dosh threshold is the amount of dosh a player can carry before they are kicked by the next call to `!enforce_dosh`.

 Running with Docker
 ---------------------------